This article has links to products and services we love, which we may make commission from.

 Kylesku Bridge is built over the Loch a’ Chàirn Bhàin, replacing the ferry service in the 1980s.

-This is only my opinion but I wouldn’t go out of my way to visit the Kylesku area, you can blame the outrageously overwhelming beauty of the B869 for this advice!
+This is just my opinion, but I wouldn’t go out of my way to visit the Kylesku area; you can blame this advice on the outrageously overwhelming beauty of the B869!

-On night three, we actually returned to Ullapool as we struggled to find accommodation available on the route to Durness.
+On night three, we returned to Ullapool, struggling to find accommodation on the route to Durness.

 (Ullapool or) Kylesku Bridge – Durness (42 miles)